-Audit Res ults
+Audit Results

 Total number of receipts inspected 996

-Number compliant of receipts contract 977
+Number of receipts contract compliant 977

-Number overcharge of ed receipts contract 19
+Number of receipts contract overcharged 19

-- All inspected equipment, facilities and licences were found to be in compliance. - There were no unresolved letters of complaint or compliment during the inspection periods.

-- Refunds were provided to the customer for any overcharges. - There were a total of 16,887 street tows with police presence in District 6 for the year end.
+- All inspected equipment, facilities and licences were found to be in compliance. - There were no unresolved letters of complaint or compliment during the inspection periods. - Refunds were provided to the customer for any overcharges. - There were a total of 16,887 street tows with police presence in District 6 for the year end.